 \subsection{Cylindrical FMS}

-In Appendix \ref{app:cyl} we present quasi-1D isotropic FMS monster shock simulations in cylindrical geometry $(r,\phi,z)$, with background field $\bm{B}_{\rm bg} = B_\star (R_{\rm NS}/r)\hat{\phi}$ and wave field $\bm{E} = E_{\rm w}\sin(2\pi r/\lambda)\sqrt{R_{\rm NS}/r} \hat{z}$ \citep{2022arXiv221013506C}.
+In Appendix~\ref{app:cyl} we present quasi-1D isotropic FMS monster shock simulations in cylindrical geometry $(r,\phi,z)$, with background field $\bm{B}_{\rm bg} = B_\star (R_{\rm NS}/r)\hat{\phi}$ and wave field $\bm{E} = E_{\rm w}\sin(2\pi r/\lambda)\sqrt{R_{\rm NS}/r} \hat{z}$ \citep{2022arXiv221013506C}.
 We repeat the analysis of \citetalias{2023ApJ...959...34B} in this cylindrical setup, which may be viewed as a toy model for FMS waves steepening in the winds of rapidly rotating compact objects such as black holes, magnetars, or pulsars \citep{2025PhRvL.134c5201V}.
 In this geometry the wave amplitude grows relative to the background field as $B_{\rm w}/B_{\rm bg} \propto \sqrt{r}$, leading to enhanced steepening at large radii.
-Owing to the purely perpendicular shock geometry and increased available resolution, we reach $\sigma_\times = 5000$ with $\lambda/R_\times = 0.035$, exceeding the maximum magnetization achieved in kinetic simulations (e.g., $\sigma_\times = 2560$ in \citealt{2025arXiv250604175B}) and surpassing previous fluid monster shock studies by multiple orders of magnitude \citep{2024ApJ...974L..12M}.
+Owing to the purely perpendicular shock geometry and increased available resolution, we reach $\sigma_\times = 5\times 10^4$ with $\lambda/R_\times = 0.034$, exceeding the maximum magnetization achieved in kinetic simulations by over an order of magnitude (e.g., $\sigma_\times = 2560$ in \citealt{2025arXiv250604175B}) and surpassing previous fluid monster shock studies by multiple orders of magnitude \citep{2024ApJ...974L..12M}.
 At these extreme magnetizations we find that the upstream Lorentz factor scales linearly with $c\sigma_\times/\omega R_\times$, where $R_\times$ is modified to account for the radial scalings of the background and wave fields.
-The measured slope of $\Gamma(r)$ and plateau width agree with the analytical prediction, aside from a modest offset arising from pre-acceleration to $\Gamma \sim 2$.
+The measured slope of $\Gamma(r)$ agrees with the analytical prediction, while the plateau width exceeds the analytical prediction resulting in a modest pre-acceleration.